bkille/BitLib/README.md

 ```

 ## Manual include
-Alternatively, just make sure the `include/` and folders are added compiler's search path.
+Alternatively, you can copy the `include/bitlib` directory to somewhere in your include path.